open-contracting/standard/standard/docs/en/schema/reference.md

 Notes:

-* ```tender.id``` - see the [identifiers guidance](../../key_concepts/identifiers#tender_award_and_contract) for further information on the tender identifier.
+* ```tender.id``` - see the [identifiers guidance](../implementation/identifiers,md#tender_award_and_contract) for further information on the tender identifier.
 In most cases this can be the same as the ocid.
-* ```procuringEntity``` - in many cases the organization managing the procurement process will be different from the organization whose budget is being used for the procurement (the 'buyer' in OCDS terminology).
+* ```procuringEntity``` - in some cases the organization managing the procurement process may be different from the organization whose budget is being used for the procurement (the 'buyer' in OCDS terminology).
 If this is the case, then the details of this procuring organization should be provided here.
 * ```title``` and ```description``` - tender title and description are optional.
 The details of items to be procured should always be provided in ```items```.
 Descriptions should not be used in place of providing structured data on items, dates and other details.
 Instead, title and description should be used to provide a brief overview of the tender.
 Publishers should consider adopting a 'tweet length' title, and should avoid ALL UPPERCASE titles, or titles containing code words or other artefacts from internal databases.
 The goal of these fields is to give users a clear idea of the nature of a tender.
 * ```items``` - publishers should provide details of each of the items to be procured under this tender.
 * ```milestones``` - publishers should list any relevant [milestones](#milestone) associated with the delivery of the goods and services covered by this tender.
 These are the milestones against which the whole contracting process will be evaluated.
 Publishers may include information about key milestones during the tender process itself, but should not use this in place of ```tenderPeriod```, ```enquiryPeriod``` or ```awardPeriod```.
 * ```value``` and ```minValue``` - the total upper estimated value of a procurement should be given in ```value```.
 For publishers who also specify a estimate minimum value, this can be placed in ```minValue```.
-*  ```method``` and ```methodRationale``` - tendering processes can use a variety of methods.
+*  ```procurementMethod``` and ```procurementMethodRationale```.
+Tendering processes can use a variety of methods.
 Publishers should map their methods to one of the approved codes according to the [GPA definitions](http://www.wto.org/english/docs_e/legal_e/rev-gpr-94_01_e.htm) of open, selective or limited.
-A free text explanation of why a given method was appropriate to this tender can be provided in ```methodRationale```.
+A free text explanation of why a given method was appropriate to this tender can be provided in ```procurementMethodRationale```.
-* ```awardCriteria``` and ```awardCriteriaDetails``` - The [award criteria code list](../codelists#award-criteria) describes the basis on which contract awards will be made.
+* ```awardCriteria``` and ```awardCriteriaDetails``` - The [award criteria code list](codelists.md#award-criteria) describes the basis on which contract awards will be made.
 This is an open codelist, and so may be extended with new codes.
 Free text describing the basis on which bids will be judged, and made, can be provided in the ```awardCriteriaDetail``` field.
-Publishers wishing to provide more structured information about selection, shortlisting and award criteria should propose [extensions](../../key_concepts/conformance_and_extensions#extensions) for this.
+Publishers wishing to provide more structured information about selection, shortlisting and award criteria should propose [extensions](../implementation/conformance_and_extensions.md#extensions) for this.
 * ```documents``` - supporting documentation should be attached to the tender.
 This may include official legal notices of tender, as well as technical specifications, evaluation criteria, and, as a tender process progresses, clarifications, replies to queries and copies of bids submitted or listings of shortlisted firms.
-See the [attachments](#attachments) section for more details of how to include documents, and consult the [documentType codelist](../codelists#document-type) for suggested documents to include for basic, intermediate or advanced publication.
+See the [attachments](#attachments) section for more details of how to include documents, and consult the [documentType codelist](codelists.md#document-type) for suggested documents to include for basic, intermediate or advanced publication.

-Information on bidders against a contract will be handled by an [extension](../../key_concepts/conformance_and_extensions#extensions) during the period of the standard release candidate.
+Information on bidders against a contract will be handled by an [extension](../implementation/conformance_and_extensions,md#extensions) during the period of the standard release candidate.
 Publishers wishing to provide detailed information on bidders should [contact support](../../standard/support).

 ### Award